mattermost/mattermost-developer-documentation/site/content/integrate/apps/structure/call/_index.md

 ## Response

-The data structure of a call response is:
+The data structure of a call response is described in the following table:

 | Name                   | Type                                                                                                          | Description                                                                                                                |
 |------------------------|---------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------|